Skip to content

 • The database itself is protected by a password.

-• .env: Configuration file containing the passwords (including database password) => Potential data leakage
+• .env files: Configuration files containing the passwords (including database password) => Potential data leakage

-• conf.js: File responsible for directing the client to the server. => A compromised conf.js file could result in a client pointing to a server with malicious intent (man-in-the-middle, password phishing, etc.).
+• conf.js: File responsible for directing the client to the server => A compromised conf.js file could result in a client pointing to a server with malicious intent (man-in-the-middle, password phishing, etc.).

 Tests⚓︎